 Trieste, a city deeply connected to Mitteleuropa, multiethnic, multi-religious, and Most Faithful city of Austria, had to become the most Italian of all.
 So, during the first “forced Italianization” enforced between 1919 and 1943, the names and family names of Trieste’s inhabitants were changed, and so were the names of the places they were familiar with, including streets and squares, renamed to honour the “heroic” Italian liberators.

-The Trieste mosque (portrayed at this LINK) was shut down, the ancient synagogues were destroyed (LINK) and speaking or teaching any language other than Italian was forbidden.
+The Trieste mosque (LINK) was shut down, the ancient synagogues were destroyed (LINK) and speaking or teaching any language other than Italian was forbidden.
 The ethnic cleansing culminated in 1938, when Italy proclaimed its shameful, racial laws against the Jews: LINK

 History was re-written by the winners and, ever since, generations of Triestines are indoctrinated with the false myths forged by Italian propaganda.
 It was an attempt to conceal, with a fake patriotism made of fake myths, the corruption of the misgovernment and the uncomfortable truths (LINK) of Italian politics and history.
 Just like the one of the heroic poet-warrior D’Annunzio, enemy and oppressor of Trieste: sure not a “liberator”.